-You must advise your supervisor of any situation that raises a possible conflict of interest.
-Your supervisor will then seek guidance from the Legal Department so that the issue can be resolved.
-Furthermore, all actual, perceived or potential conflicts of interest must be disclosed, and an appropriate and approved mitigation plan put in place.
+You must advise your supervisor, and a member of the Legal Department (General Counsel or Corporate Counsel), in writing, of any situation that raises a possible conflict of interest.
+You and your supervisor will then seek guidance from the Legal Department so that the potential conflict of interest can be resolved.
+All actual, perceived or potential conflicts of interest must be disclosed to the Legal Department, and an appropriate and approved mitigation plan created and implemented.
 If you are uncertain, err on the side of disclosure.